jengalas/jengalas.github.io/_posts/curiosities/2013-10-18-the-search-for-acadias-abandoned-goat-trail.md

 >
 > The first thing that caught our attention were the possible faint remnants of yet another trail, which we later discovered might have been the original route of the western end of the Jordan Pond Carry Trail.
 This trail had no flagging tape and nothing else to indicate that it was the Goat Trail.
 >
-> Continuing a bit further south from where we had initially searched, we found the flagging tape easily and then discovered that the <em>entire route</em> was flagged!
+> Continuing a bit further south from where we had initially searched, we found the flagging tape easily and then discovered that the *entire route* was flagged!
 At least ten trees were flagged, many more than the two that Tom had mentioned.
 It's so wild.
-This entire part of the Goat Trail is basically one long stone staircase heading up to the Park Loop road and it's almost impossible <em>not</em> to see it—I guess as long as you know it's there.
+This entire part of the Goat Trail is basically one long stone staircase heading up to the Park Loop road and it's almost impossible *not* to see it—I guess as long as you know it's there.
 (This is why Tom wants to call his forthcoming book &quot;Hidden in Plain Sight.&quot;)

 Part of the problem might be that we typically hike the shore trail east to west and the Goat Trail is much easier to notice if you're hiking in the opposite direction, but still—it's there plain for all to see, and now even more easily since it's so obviously flagged.
 Tom first noticed the flagging on Friday and we are pretty sure it *wasn't* there on Wednesday, when Rich and I hiked the Jordan Pond Shore Trail with my parents.
 It will be interesting to see how long it lasts.